 With the holidays upon us, PJC’s recommended reading can be added to that last-minute wish list.
-The following five books have been fundamental in PJC’s mission, staff training, and trajectory.
+The following eight books have been fundamental in PJC’s mission, staff training, and trajectory.
 If you’re interested in organic turf care, soil health, or regenerative agriculture, this list is for you!

 1. “Whitewash: The Story of a Weed Killer, Cancer, and the Corruption of Science” by Carey Gillam.